ldijkman/Arduino_Plant_Watering_System/README.md

 1 output for watering start

-i2c or RTC and LCD
+i2c for RTC and LCD

 2 capacitive moisture sensors